The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Results

 The majority of the star-forming vs. quenched classification criteria adopted in this work can be grouped into two general classes: some are based on the position of each galaxy on the SFR-$\MS$ plane and hence its distance from the star-forming MS; others are based on the position of each galaxy on the color-color diagram.
 Here, we present a quantitative comparison among these two operational definitions of quenched galaxies.
 The goal is to understand whether or not SFR-based and UVJ-based classifications lead to quantitatively consistent results in terms of the shape and evolution of the MS and of the amount and evolution of quenched galaxies.
 Specifically, in Fig.~\ref{fig:SFR-UVJ} we examine how our color-color selection for quenched galaxies compares to other SFR-based selections, and vice-versa.

 The top left panel of Fig.~\ref{fig:SFR-UVJ} shows the SFR-$\MS$ plane of TNG100 at $z=0$ in which galaxies are color-coded according to their SFR: red/quenched if they are below 1 dex from the MS, blue/star-forming if they are above.

+As we discuss more in detail in Appendix~\ref{appendix}, all galaxies with SFR below the minimum resolved values will be assigned to the range $10^{-5} - 10^{-4} \, \Ms \rm \, yr^{-1}$.
+Even if their actual distribution is unknown, those galaxies would distribute well below the MS, thus populating the quenched region.

 The top right panel shows the UVJ diagrams for the same galaxies, with the same color coding adopted from the definition applied in the left panel.
 The black dashed line is the separating TNG color-color cut (Eqs. \ref{TNG_cut} and \ref{TNG_cut2}).
 A good agreement between the two criteria is manifest: nearly all galaxies identified as blue/star-forming according to their SFRs, in the top left panel, settle below the black line in the top right panel.

 This statement holds also in reverse.
 The bottom left panel of Fig.~\ref{fig:SFR-UVJ} shows the UVJ diagram for TNG100 galaxies, at $z=0$.
 In this case, the galaxies are color-coded according to their position with respect to the separating threshold (dashed black line).
 Then, with the same color-code, we show the position of these galaxies in the SFR-$\MS$ plane (bottom right panel).
 As in the previous case, galaxies identified as blue/star-forming accordingly to their color in the bottom left panel, populate the region above Log SFR $>$ MS-1dex in the bottom right panel.